YaSuei88/MLD_StudyGroup/README.md

 ## Purpose

-This repository contains the material for learning Python, Bayesian statistics, and kinematics analysis for MLD study group.
+This repository contains the material for learning Python, Bayesian statistics, and kinematics analysis of MLD study group.

 ## Learing materials
 #### Python